apache/incubator-spot/dev/release/README.md

     Subject: Work on Spot <your release name>  (Incubating) Release has started + Code Freeze Date

-    We are starting the process to prepare for SPOT <your release name> (Incubating) release.
+    We are starting the process to prepare for Spot <your release name> (Incubating) release.
 I have opened JIRA $jira to cover the features included in this release.

     If you have any JIRA in progress and would like to include in this release, please follow the process to do so.
 Code Freeze for final integration will be on $code_freeze_date.